Caesar Rayford: Minnesota Vikings

 On April 2, 2015, he was signed as a free agent by the Minnesota Vikings.
 He was cut on August 30.

-Los Angeles KISS (AFL)
+Los Angeles KISS

 On November 18, 2015, he was assigned to the Los Angeles KISS of the Arena Football League.
 He tallied 3 tackles and one pass defensed.
 On January 7, 2016, he was placed on the Other League Exempt list.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

 On January 7, 2016, Rayford signed with the Saskatchewan Roughriders.
 He was released on June 12.

-Tampa Bay Storm (AFL)
+Tampa Bay Storm

 On October 14, 2016, Rayford was selected by the Tampa Bay Storm of the Arena Football League during the dispersal draft.
 He had 8 tackles, 1.5 sacks, 2 passes defensed, one forced fumble, one blocked kick and one interception returned for a touchdown.
 The franchise folded in December 2017.

 Personal life

-His uncle Otis Sistrunk, was a defensive tackle for the Oakland Raiders.
+His uncle Otis Sistrunk was a defensive tackle for the Oakland Raiders.
 On January 31, 2019, he was named the defensive line and linebackers coach for the Arena Football League expansion team Atlantic City Blackjacks.